 Fingerstick/whole blood, Oral-fluid

-Mixed: Key populations and healthcare workers: men who have sex with men and transgender women) and health care workers
+Mixed: Men who have sex with men, transgender women and health care workers

 Values and preferences